-Our initial focus is on single-junction cells, using two complementary methods (solution and evaporation), trying to understand doping/defect physics, and applying a tunnel junction or recombination layer for tandem cells.
-The figure shows a schematic of the cell architecture that we are working on.
+Our focus is on single-junction cells, using two complementary methods (solution and evaporation), trying to understand doping/defect physics and applying a tunnel junction or recombination layer for tandem cells.
+The figure shows a schematic of the cell architecture we are working on.

 Ultrafast Dynamics of Charge Carriers in Organic Metal Halide Perovskites

-- Quantify interface energetics.
-We are using photoemission spectroscopy (PES) on thin single-walled carbon nanotube (SWCNT) layers.
-We are probing surface sensitivity to study electronic interaction and chemical changes.
+We are using photoemission spectroscopy on thin single-walled carbon nanotube (SWCNT) layers and probing surface sensitivity to study electronic interaction and chemical changes.
 We are also tracking band bending in methylamine lead iodide (MAPbI3) films as a function of SWCNT overlayer thickness.

-- Interface electronic structure.
-We are determining valence-band structure from ultraviolet photoemission spectra (UPS).
+We are determining valence-band structure from ultraviolet photoemission spectra.
 One result is band bending in a SWCNT layer with n-type SWCNT at the MAPbI3/SWCNT interface to a slightly p-type SWCNT film further away from the interface.

-- Interface chemistry.
-We are using X-ray photoemission spectroscopy (XPS) and find no band bending in MAPbI3.
+We are using X-ray photoemission spectroscopy and find no band bending in MAPbI3.
 SWCNT core-level shifts track with band bending observed in valence-band spectra.

-- Charge-carrier extraction.
-We use transient absorption spectroscopy (TAS) to track charge-carrier dynamics and note rapid charge-carrier extraction.
+We use transient absorption spectroscopy to track charge-carrier dynamics and note rapid charge-carrier extraction.